 If you have any trouble with Farm Link, send us an email.

 County Rail Farm is a small diverse Organic farm located in Western Montana, just west of Missoula.
 My name is Tracy Potter-Fins, I am a queer farmer headed toward my ninth season as farmer/business owner.
-My partner Margaret is also involved with the farm but mostly runs her own clothing company.
-County Rail grows 2-2.5 acres of organic vegetables using a BCS walk behind tractor and a four wheel cultivating tractor.
-Some of our main crops include salad greens, arugula, asparagus, cherry tomatoes, and english cucumbers.
+County Rail grows 2-2.5 acres of organic vegetables and flowers using a BCS walk behind tractor and a four wheel cultivating tractor.
+Some of our main crops include salad greens, arugula, asparagus, cherry tomatoes, and garlic.
 We welcome a variety of friends, visitors, and volunteers to the farm every summer, and enjoy the energy and excitement that they bring to our lives.
 Our summer employees are an incredibly important part of our operation, both for growing produce and also for welcoming the community to the farm throughout the season, during our Spring Planting Party, Four-Course Farm Dinner, and Fall Harvest Party.
 We grow for two Missoula Farmers Markets and sell wholesale through the Western Montana Growers Coop.
 We are an easy 20min drive from Missoula proper, close to hiking and fishing spots, and a short walk from swimming spots along the Clark Fork River.
 It is the perfect location to enjoy two-stepping, karaoke, and fine dining in Missoula, and an afternoon of fishing or hiking in the back-country.

 ** POSITION FILLED** Production Manager: Responsibilities include making sure we’re on track for seeding, planting, and field preparation.
 Participates all other areas of the operation including planting, seeding, cultivating, trellising, weeding, growing, eating, and working at farmers market.